altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - Amoung other things, i'm passionate about green computing, scientific computing, AI and software engineering
+ - Amoung other things, i'm passionate about green computing, AI and software engineering
  - I'm a cookery enthusiast, mountain bike practitioner and traveler
  - I have an amazing wife and two cats